The Booo Krooo: History

-In 2011 Alex Donne Johnson opened up about the collaboration in an article with Maxon entitled 'Vector Meldrew - Big In Japan'.
-The article states: Alex Donne Johnson, AKA Vector Meldrew, was running a music magazine's website at the time of setting sail in professional animation.
+In 2011 Vector Meldrew opened up about the collaboration in an article with Maxon entitled 'Vector Meldrew - Big In Japan'.
+The article states: Vector Meldrew, was running a music magazine's website at the time of setting sail in professional animation.
 Alex explains: "On April Fools' Day we decided to run a joke article about a group of musicians with a ridiculous past.
 We dressed and posed for a photo shoot and wrote the article saying things like we were 'big in Japan'."

 Oddly enough, everyone seemed to fall for the joke.
 Even the biggest talent scouts in the music industry were taken in, getting in touch to find out more about the insane band who were big in Japan.
 "We thought it was so funny we turned the concept into an animation and used it to promote the website," continues Alex.
 "It was my first attempt at animating and it was terrible, but it was successful enough to drive a great deal of traffic to the website.
-Even the script writer, Matt Mason, went on to become a best-selling author and included the amusing anecdote in his book.":
+Even the script writer, Matt Mason, went on to become an author and included the amusing anecdote in his book.":

 In 2017, music publication TheRansomNote cited the Booo Krooo as the first in the grime comedy genre."Boo Kroo are pretty much forgotten now - they started life as a comic strip that appeared regularly in RWD Magazine.
 Three useless MCs trying to ride the garage wave, Boo Kroo were essentially a proto version of People Just Do Nothing.
 After proving a popular feature in the magazine, they levelled up to real world status by recording a track produced by a peak form Sticky."